awgrover/arduino-2-xod/README.md

+# BUG
+put some bad stuff in a lib, get red error notice ERROR.
+The error has no formatter.
+Report the issue to XOD developers.
+Nothing relevant in dev tools. maybe a Error: ENOENT: no such file or directory, open '/opt/XOD IDE/resources/app-update.yml'

 # Automatic XOD Library from Arduino Library

 Up till now ([XOD](https://xod.id) v0.25.2 2018-11-06), it has required a degree of expertise to make [Arduino IDE libraries](https://www.arduino.cc/en/Guide/Libraries) [usable in XOD](https://xod.io/docs/guide/wrapping-arduino-libraries).
 This is quite a barrier to using XOD for many projects.
 For example, XOD does not have the NeoPixel library, and Neopixels are very popular.